digital-blueprint/relay-blob-bundle/doc/examples.md

 Imagine that you have uploaded a file and got back the identifier `4da14ef0-d552-4e27-975e-e1f3db5a0e81`.
 Therefore, you know that you can rename the file using the `/blob/files/4da14ef0-d552-4e27-975e-e1f3db5a0e81` endpoint.
 However, you also need to specify the `bucketIdentifier`, `creationTime`, `method` and `sig` parameters.
 You already should know the `bucketIdentifier`, this is the ID of the bucket blob configured for you, lets assume this is `1248`.
 `creationTime` is the creation time of the request and is represented as a ISO8601 URL encoded string.
 `method` is the method you want the endpoint to perform.
-For PUT requests, this can only be `PATCH`, all others would fail.
+For PATCH requests, this can only be `PATCH`, all others would fail.
 `fileName` is the new file name of the file you want to rename.
 Assume that the new file name should be `myNewFile.txt`.

 Assuming the above mentioned setting, the url part so far would look like this: